 - earnings announcements

-The key takeaway here is that the tendency is recurring and that the tendency impacts the instrument you are trading.
+The key takeaway is that the tendency is recurring and impacts your trading instrument.
 Hence, your goal as a trader is to correctly identify the seasonality and base your buy and sell on that.

 5 Minute Takeaway

-- Seasonal investing is all about taking advantage seasonal tendencies of certain stocks and sectors.
+- Seasonal investing is all about taking advantage of the seasonal tendencies of certain stocks and sectors.

 - One of the most well-known stock market adages is “Sell in May.”

-- Bullish Bears does NOT recommend using seasonality alone as a tool to make trading and investment decisions.
+- Bullish Bears does NOT recommend using seasonality alone to make trading and investment decisions.

 What does this all mean?

-Well, let’s say in the first two weeks of January, the market was up 5%.
+Well, in the first two weeks of January, the market was up 5%.
 Great.
-But then, due to some event (i.e. news/weather), the market dropped 3% from 5%.
-So, when calculating market seasonality for January, it will show a 2% net.
+But then, due to some event (i.e., news/weather), the market dropped 3% from 5%.
+So, calculating market seasonality for January will show a 2% net.

 Ok great.
 But still, what does this all mean?